 There are ensembles of all kinds: Medieval and Renaissance vocal ensembles; viol consorts, sackbut and cornett ensembles, recorder ensembles, Baroque string orchestra, Baroque flute ensembles, and a variety of other chamber ensembles involving different combinations of instruments and/or voice.
 The Centre puts on a number of lunch-hour concerts each year in which CEMPR student soloists and ensembles are showcased.
 There are also possibilities to partake in larger-scale CEMPR projects, involving choir and Baroque orchestra: recent performances have included Bach’s St John Passion, and Handel choral and instrumental works, in which students are trained by the professional performers on the CEMPR staff who also perform (or direct from an instrument) in the concert.
 For instance, the St John Passion performance was led by cellist Richard Tunnicliffe, and the Handel concert by harpsichordist and continuo player David Roblou.

 Undergraduate and postgraduate degree programmes

 CEMPR remains part of the Music Department at Birmingham, and undergraduates in particular are encouraged to gain a broad musical education and to take advantage of other departmental strengths such as contemporary music.
 However, within the Music Department's new BMus syllabus there is ample opportunity to follow your interests in early music history, editing, performance and performance practice.
-The Department also has four early music pathways in its Music MA, and opportunities to focus on early music on its Musicology and Performance Practice PhD/MA by Research programmes.
+The Department also has an early music pathways on its Music MA, and opportunities to focus on early music on its Musicology and Performance Practice PhD/MA by Research programmes.